Shubhangpathak/Expense-Tracker-App/README.md

-# Expense Tracker App 🧾
+# Expense Tracker App

-A simple full-stack expense tracker to help manage personal finances.
+A web application to manage personal finances.
 Built with the MERN stack and includes authentication + basic CRUD features.

 ---

-## 🔧 Features
+## Features

 - User authentication (JWT + bcrypt)
 - Add and view expenses